NOTE: This is the Visual Studio 2013 update of the popular Beginning LightSwitch article series. For previous versions see:

-- Visual Studio 2013 & HTML Client: Part 2: Feel the Love – Defining Data Relationships
+- Visual Studio 2012: Part 2: Feel the Love – Defining Data Relationships

 - Visual Studio 2010: Part 2: Feel the Love – Defining Data Relationships

-Welcome to Part 2 of the Beginning LightSwitch in Visual Studio 2012 series!
+Welcome to Part 2 of the Beginning LightSwitch in Visual Studio 2013 series!
 In the last post we learned about tables, or entities, in LightSwitch and how to use the Data Designer to define them.
-If you missed it: Beginning LightSwitch in VS 2012 Part 1: What’s in a Table?
-Describing Your Data
+If you missed it:

 In this article I want to focus on data relationships as we build upon the data model we started in part 1.
 Relationships define how information in one table corresponds to information in another table in a database.
 Or more generically, relationships define how an entity corresponds to another entity in (or across) a data source.
 You can think of relationships between entities like relationships between things in everyday life.
 For instance, the relationship between a school and its students is one that exists in the real world.
 Similarly, a real-world relationship exists between students and the classes that those students attend.
 In a data model, you may have one entity that contains students and another that contains classes they are attending.
 When you tie the two entities together, you create a relationship.